-In the ERC Panel-based system, high-level scientists and scholars assess proposals and make recommendations for funding with the assistance of external specialists called Remote Referees.
-The evaluations are guided by the Code of Conduct for ERC Evaluators.
-The relationship between the ERCEA and the peer reviewers is defined by a signed expert contract for Panel Members, Panel Chairs and PEVs and a letter of appointment for Remote Referees (see Contract and Letter of Appointment for ERC Remote Referees of the ERC Rules of Submission and Evaluation under Horizon Europe).
+In the ERC panel-based system, high-level scientists and scholars assess proposals and make recommendations for funding with the assistance of external specialists called Remote Referees.
+The peer reviewers are guided by the Code of Conduct for ERC Evaluators.
+Furthermore, the relationship between the ERCEA and the peer reviewers is defined by a signed expert contract for Panel Members, Panel Chairs and Panel Evaluators, and by a letter of appointment for Remote Referees (see Contract and Letter of Appointment).
+By signing these documents, the expert accepts the conditions regarding confidentiality and conflict of interest, and use of personal data by the ERCEA.
+The ERCEA cannot make proposals available to an expert who has not been officially contracted.